0foxy0/discord-dice-bot/README.md

 ## Discord Dice Bot

-For any further questions, you may raise an issue or contact me on Discord here: [Coming Soon]()
+For any further questions, you may raise an issue or contact me on Discord: [Coming Soon]()

 # Informations and Instructions